 Both these pieces, simple though they appear to be, have little harmonic surprises that are just enough to delight, and after we hear the pieces a couple of times, we can't imagine them being harmonized any differently.
 The Lullaby, in particular, has the same bass note throughout, repeated gently deep in the bass.
 The Bryn Terfel performance was a lush orchestral arrangement that obscures the repeated solitary bass note, but once you're aware of it, it can't be ignored.

 We're told that the Variations on the St. Anthony Chorale was initially a piano piece, and Brahm's first venture into orchestral composition, and a brilliantly successful one, too.
-This performance is evidently conducted by Leonard Bernstein, with the Vienna Philharmonic.
+This performance is conducted by Riccardo Muti, with the Philadelphia Orchestra.

 Anyone interested in the life of Johannes Brahms can easily find out more.
 He was brought up in poverty by a single mother, but is considered a good and wonderful man, though his last years were spent in a cloud of bitterness.